fbertran/SelectBoost/README.md

 * enetf_msgps_BIC(X, Y, penalty = "enet", alpha = 0.5)
 * lasso_cascade(M, Y, K, eps = 10^-5, cv.fun)

-User defined functions can alse be specified in the $func$ argument.
+User defined functions can alse be specified in the `func` argument.
 See the vignette for an example of use with *adaptative* lasso.

 Default steps for $c_0$